 Hyper symptoms

-- having low cortisol and or low iron–both which can cause T3 to pool high in your blood with high adrenaline and hyper-like symptoms to match!
+- Having a cortisol problem, whether too high or too low, which can cause T3 to pool high in your blood, causing high adrenaline as you raise T3 in your treatment, which causes hyper-like symptoms to match!

-- having Hashimotos from the hyper swings of the die-off of your thyroid
+- Having Hashimotos where you get the hyper swings of the die-off of your thyroid, thrusting thyroid hormones into your blood and creating hyper-like symptoms

-- literally taking too much thyroid hormone (but you’ll need to rule out if it’s low cortisol or low iron causing the hyper-like symptoms, not actually too much thyroid hormone.
+- Literally taking too much thyroid hormone (but you’ll need to rule out if it’s low or high cortisol, or low aldosterone, causing the hyper-like symptoms, not actually too much thyroid hormone.
 Many doctors don’t get this!)
+REMEMBER to compare your saliva cortisol results or your aldosterone lab result, to this page: https://stopthethyroidmadness.com/lab-values.

 - Toxic multinodular goitre